tsears/GameOfWar/README.md

 A javascript-based take on the [card game War](https://en.wikipedia.org/wiki/War_(card_game)).
 Implemented as a library to be used in other applications.
-A sample application is included as a console-based node application, and a web site will be released soon.
+A sample application is included as a console-based node application,

+A demo site is can be found [here](http://wargame.tsears.net).

 ## Quickly running the node version ##